Texts by Walt Whitman.

 3 Whitman Settings is a selection of three songs from my Whitman Portrait.
 I composed Whitman Portrait in 2013–14, while I was a fellow of the American Opera Projects’ Composers & the Voice workshops.
 In 2019, Rachel Calloway (for whom I originally composed “Hark Close and Still What I Now Whisper)” asked me to transpose two other songs from Whitman Portait, originally composed for six different voice types, to make her a solo set for mezzo-soprano and piano.

 “Fine, Clear, Dazzling Morning” excerpts some lines from Whitman’s Specimen Days, a kind of diary and his major prose work.
-It shows Whitman as a solitary lover of nature, following the flight and song of a meadowlark one spring morning, and presents a marked contrast to the previous song.
+It shows Whitman as a solitary lover of nature, following the flight and song of a meadowlark one spring morning.

 “Darest Thou Now O Soul” is from “Whispers of Heavenly Death,” a later addition to Leaves of Grass.
 In it, the elder Whitman muses on the line between life and death, and ends with an ecstatic vision of the beyond, where the soul and the body are united on the same plane (Whitman asserts often throughout Leaves of Grass that the body is the soul, and here their unity is made explicit).